timescale/docs/api/create_materialized_view.md

 The continuous aggregate view defaults to `WITH DATA`.
 This means that when the view is created, it refreshes using all the current data in the underlying hypertable or continuous aggregate.
 This occurs once when the view is created.
 If you want the view to be refreshed regularly, you can use a refresh policy.
 If you do not want the view to update when it is first created, use the `WITH NO DATA` parameter.
 For more information, see [`refresh_continuous_aggregate`][refresh-cagg].

-Continuous aggregates have some limitations of what types of queries they can support, described in more length below.
-For example, the `FROM` clause must provide only one hypertable or underlying continuous aggregate; CTEs and subqueries are not supported.
+Continuous aggregates have some limitations of what types of queries they can support.
+For more information, see the

-In TimescaleDB&nbsp;2.10.0 and later, the `FROM` clause supports `JOINS`, with these restrictions:

-*   To join between two tables, one table must be a hypertable and the other table must be a standard PostgreSQL table.
-The order of tables in the `JOIN` clause does not matter.
-*   You must use an `INNER JOIN`, no other join type is supported.
-*   The `JOIN` conditions can only be equality conditions.
-*   The hypertable on the `JOIN` condition must be a hypertable, and not a continuous aggregate.
-Additionally, you can't use joins in hierarchical continuous aggregates.
-*   Changes to the hypertable are tracked, and are updated in the continuous aggregate when it is refreshed.
-Changes to the standard PostgreSQL table are not tracked.
-*   The `USING` clause is supported in joins for PostgreSQL&nbsp;13 or later.
-     In PostgreSQL&nbsp;12 only joins with a condition in the `WHERE` clause or `JOIN` clause can be used.

-The `GROUP BY` clause must include a time bucket on the underlying time column, and all aggregates must be parallelizable.

-Some important things to remember when constructing your `SELECT` query:

-*   Only a single hypertable or continuous aggregate can be specified in the `FROM` clause of the `SELECT` query.
-You cannot include more hypertables, joins, tables, views, or subqueries.
-*   The source hypertable or continuous aggregate used in the `SELECT` query must not have [row-level-security policies][postgres-rls] enabled.
-*   The `GROUP BY` clause must include a `time_bucket` expression that uses the time dimension of the hypertable.
-When creating a continuous aggregate on top of another continuous aggregate, `time_bucket` must use the time-bucketing column of the underlying continuous aggregate.
-For more information, see the [`time_bucket`][time-bucket] section.
-*   You cannot use [`time_bucket_gapfill`][time-bucket-gapfill] in continuous aggregates, but you can run them in a `SELECT` query from the continuous aggregate view.
-*   You can usually use aggregates that are [parallelized by PostgreSQL][postgres-parallel-agg] in the view definition, including most aggregates distributed by PostgreSQL.
-However, the `ORDER BY`, `DISTINCT` and `FILTER` clauses are not supported.
-*   All functions and their arguments included in `SELECT`, `GROUP BY` and `HAVING` clauses must be [immutable][postgres-immutable].
-*   The view cannot be a [security barrier view][postgres-security-barrier].
-*   You cannot use Window functions with continuous aggregates.
+[continuous aggregates section][cagg-how-tos].

 The settings for continuous aggregates are in the [informational views][info-views].

-### Parameters
+## Parameters

 |Name|Type|Description|
 |-|-|-|